yev-ai/32b-inf-a-0031/README.md

 | GPQA-Diamond         | 56.8                    | 45.5   | 52.5  | 75.2       |
 | OlympiadBench (Math, EN)    | 59.79	           | 46.74	| 62.17	 | 59.2      |

-We also evaluate on non-reasoning benchmarks (these are benchmarks for instruction-following, QA, etc) to test whether the model has traded-off capability in other domains for better performance in reasoning-related benchmarks.
+Evaluation on non-reasoning benchmarks (these are benchmarks for instruction-following, QA, etc) to test whether the model has traded-off capability in other domains for better performance in reasoning-related benchmarks.

 | Metric | Sky-T1-32B-Preview | Qwen-2.5-32B-Instruct | QwQ-32B-Preview | Eval Implementation |
 |---------|-------------------|---------------------|-----------------|-------------------|